dave-andersen/fastrie/xptMiner/README.md

 xptMiner
 ========

 This is a Riecoin (RIC)-focused release built upon xptMiner.
-No components of it outside of Riecoin mining are maintained.

-xptMiner itself is a multi-algorithm miner and reference implementation of the xpt protocol.
+It contains only a Riecoin miner - for the reference implementation of xptMiner, please see https://github.com/jh000/xptMiner

 This build supports Linux and Windows, the latter via the Makefile.mingw.